-This interesting low growing Banksia species has foliage that resembles a fern, hence the name Banksia blechnifolia, (foliage like a blechnum fern).
+With a naturally low growing habit Banksia blechnifolia is one of the many interesting Banksia species.
+A natural prostrate habit it has foliage that resembles a fern, hence the name ‘blechnifolia‘ which means, foliage like a blechnum fern.

 Reaching a height of around .5 metre and spreading by underground rhizomes it is a species that makes a great ground cover plant and is equally at home when grown in containers.

-The foliage is a deep olive green and the flowers are an orange to relish brown.
+The foliage is a deep olive green and the flowers are an orange to reddish brown.

-It is found growing naturally in Southern Western Australia, always in sandy well drained soil and usually in full sun.
+This is one of the toughest and cold hardiest of the Western Australia Banksias It is found growing naturally in Southern Western Australia, always in sandy well drained soil and usually in full sun.
+It also grow well in more humid conditions than many.

 - Choose a position in full sun.